User-friendly introduction to PAC-Bayes bounds: Bernstein Assumption and Fast Rates

-Mammen and Tsybakov~\cite{mammen1999smooth} proved that, if $|\eta(X_i)-1/2|\geq \tau $ almost surely for some $\tau>0$, then Bernstein assumption holds for some $K$ that depends on $\tau$.
-The case $\tau=1/2$ leads back to the previous example (noiseless classification), but $0<\tau<1/2$ is a more general assumption. \end{exm}
+\citet{mammen1999smooth} proved that, if $|\eta(X_i)-1/2|\geq \tau $ almost surely for some $\tau>0$, then Bernstein assumption holds for some $K$ that depends on $\tau$.
+The case $\tau=1/2$ leads back to the previous example (noiseless classification), but $0<\tau<1/2$ is a more general assumption. \end{example}